Meta-Learning for Domain Generalization in Semantic Parsing: Semantic Parser

 \section{Semantic Parser}

 In general, DG-MAML is model-agnostic and can be coupled with any semantic parser to improve its domain generalization.
-In this work, we use a base parser that is based on RAT-SQL~\cite{wang2019rat}, which currently achieves state-of-the-art performance on Spider.
+In this work, we use a base parser that is based on RAT-SQL~\cite{wang2019rat}, which currently achieves state-of-the-art performance on Spider.\footnote{ We re-implemented RAT-SQL, and added a component for value prediction so that our base parsers can be evaluated by execution accuracy.}

 Formally, RAT-SQL takes as input question~$\question$ and schema~$\schema$ of its corresponding database.
 Then it produces a program which is represented as an \textit{abstract syntax tree} $\ast$ in the context-free grammar of SQL~\cite{yin-neubig-2018-tranx}.
 RAT-SQL adopts the encoder-decoder framework for text-to-SQL parsing.
-It basically has three components: an initial encoder, a transformer-based encoder and an LSTM-based decoder.
+It has three components: an initial encoder, a transformer-based encoder and an LSTM-based decoder.
 The initial encoder provides initial representations, denoted as $\question_{init}$ and $\schema_{init}$ for the question and the schema, respectively.
-A relation-aware transformer (RAT) module then takes the initial representations and further computes contextual-aware representations $\question_{enc}$ and $\schema_{enc}$ for the question and the schema respectively.
+A relation-aware transformer (RAT) module then takes the initial representations and further computes context-aware representations $\question_{enc}$ and $\schema_{enc}$ for the question and the schema, respectively.
 Finally, a decoder generates a sequence of production rules that constitute the abstract syntax tree $\ast$ based on $\question_{enc}$ and $\schema_{enc}$.
 To obtain $\question_{init}$ and $\schema_{init}$, the initial encoder could either be 1) LSTMs~\cite{hochreiter1997long} on top of pre-trained word embeddings, like GloVe~\cite{jeffreypennington2014glove}, or 2) pre-trained contextual embeddings like BERT~\cite{devlin2018bert}.
 In our work, we will test the effectiveness of our method for both variants.